Very early in my Jiu Jitsu journey I ran a half marathon with no preparation.

 And now the race for progress begins.

-So you see their pace and you push hard to catch up and join the group.
+So you see their pace and you push hard to catch up and join/match the group’s gait.

-There’s also a few people that started around the same time as you, and their pace is faster than yours and it’s hard not to compare because you know where they started.
+Surprisingly, there’s a few people that started around the same time as you, and their pace is faster than yours (even though you’re putting in the same/more effort) and it’s hard not to compare because you know where they started.
+You feel like you should be justified to compare.

 It is hard not to get frustrated and deflated by them because comparison is distracting and very often the thief of joy.